dmlc/GNNLens2/resources/tutorials/tutorial_4_subgraph.md

 ## Data preparation

-First, we load DGL’s built-in Cora dataset and retrieve its graph structure, node labels (classes) and number of node classes.
+First, we load DGL’s built-in Cora dataset and retrieve its graph structure, node labels (classes) and the number of node classes.

 ```python
 import dgl